mongodb-labs/pubsub/README.md

 In a replica set, all messages published to any node in the set will be sent to subscribers on all nodes in the set.
 In this way, a replica set is logically equivalent to a single server.
 Additionally, interactions with a single server do not need to be changed if and when the server is added to a replica set.

 In a sharded cluster, all messages published to any mongos will be sent to subscribers on all mongoses.
-However, messages published to a mongod in a shard will *not* be sent to subscribers on mongoses, and vice versa.
-In this way, the logical entry point for pub/sub within a cluster is *only* through mongos instances.
-Therefore, interactions with a replica set do not need to be changed if and when the set is added as a shard in a cluster.
+However, messages published to a mongod in a shard will _not_ be sent to subscribers on mongoses, and vice versa.
+In this way, the logical entry point for pub/sub within a cluster is _only_ through mongos instances.
+Therefore, interactions with a replica set do not need to be changed if and when the set is added to a cluster.

 ### ZeroMQ

 [ZeroMQ](http://zeromq.org) is a standalone socket library that provides the tools to implement common messaging patterns across distributed systems.
-Rather than dictating a distributed architecture, ZeroMQ allowed us to construct our own communication patterns for different parts of our system, including direct one-to-one communication, pub/sub fan-out across a network, and pub/sub fan-out within a single process.
+Rather than dictating an architecture, ZeroMQ allowed us to construct our own communication patterns for different parts of our system, including direct communication between nodes, pub/sub fan-out across a network, and pub/sub within a single process.

-In particular, we were able to design a broker-less internal communication system for replica sets on top of ZeroMQ’s pub/sub socket API, but a hub-based communication system for sharded clusters using the same simple API.
-We chose ZeroMQ over related alternatives such as RabbitMQ, because ZeroMQ is a library rather than a messaging implementation in itself.
+In particular, we were able to design a brokerless internal communication system for replica sets on top of ZeroMQ’s socket API, but a centralized communication system for sharded clusters using the same simple API.
+We chose ZeroMQ over existing alternatives such as AMQP, because ZeroMQ is a library rather than a messaging protocol or implementation.

-TODO: this ^

 API + Documentation
 ===================